CsombordiZsombi/Active_Learning_research_and_resources/Files/Notes/Datasets_overview.md

     - https://cocodataset.org/#home

 - Description:
     - MS COCO contains images of common items in context.
-It aims for
+This dataset aims for advances in object recognition in the context of scene understanding.

 - Data type:
     - Images